Using Text As A Container For More Text In Photoshop

 Step 6: Create A Path From The Type

-Depending on the color you're using for your text, you may or may not notice an outline around the letter once you've created the path, but you'll notice it in a moment.
+Depending on the color you're using for your text, you may or may not notice an outline around the letter once you've created the path.
+The outline is the path, and if you can't see it right now, you'll definitely see it in a moment.

 Step 7: Hide The Type Layer